MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/admin-shopify-connector.md

 ## Preparation

-You have two options to create shopify account:
+You have the following two options for creating a Shopify account:

 - Trial
-- Development stores if you do recurring demos and trainings
+- Development stores, if you do recurring demos and trainings

 ### [Trial](#tab/trial)